DataDog/datadog-cloudformation-resources/datadog-integrations-aws-handler/docs/README.md

 #### MetricsCollection

-Enable the infrastructure monitoring Datadog product.
+Enable the infrastructure monitoring Datadog product for this AWS Account.
 This will enable collecting all AWS metrics in your account.

 _Required_: No